Pet insurance: History

 The first pet insurance policy was written in 1890 in Sweden by Claes Virgin.
-Virgin was the founder of Länsförsäkrings Alliance, at that time he focused on horses and livestock.
+Virgin was the founder of Länsförsäkrings Alliance, and initially focused on horses and livestock.
 In 1947 the first pet insurance policy was sold in Britain.
 As of 2009, Britain had the second-highest level of pet insurance in the world (23%), behind only Sweden.
-According to the latest data available from the U.S. Department of Clinical Veterinary Science and the Pet Food Institute, only 0.7% of pets in the United States are covered by Pet Insurance.
-In 1982, the first pet insurance policy was sold in the United States, and issued to television's Lassie by Veterinary Pet Insurance (VPI).
+In the United States in 2020, 2.3% of all dogs and 0.4% of all cats were covered by an insurance policy.